apache/spark/docs/sql-data-sources-hive-tables.md

     <td>
       These 2 options specify the name of a corresponding <code>InputFormat</code> and <code>OutputFormat</code> class as a string literal, e.g. <code>org.apache.hadoop.hive.ql.io.orc.OrcInputFormat</code>.
-These 2 options must be appeared in a pair, and you can not specify them if you already specified the `fileFormat` option.
+These 2 options must be appeared in a pair, and you can not specify them if you already specified the <code>fileFormat</code> option.
     </td>
   </tr>